Analytics of Longitudinal System Monitoring Data for Performance Prediction: Methods for Data Analytics

 \subsection{Training the Models}

 In Sections~\ref{sec:model1} and~\ref{sec:model2}, we train separate machine learning models for each of the first four datasets in Table~\ref{tab:apps}.
 We perform a 20-fold cross-validation, where the dataset is split into 20 parts randomly.
-One part is used for testing and the other 19 parts are used for training.
-The inputs to the ML algorithms for creating the dataset-specific ML models are: (1)~for each sample (job) in the training set, values of the counters described in Table~\ref{tab:counters-raw} or~\ref{tab:counters-derived} for the five minutes prior to the start of that job are provided as the input features, and (2)~execution time of each sample (job) is provided as the dependent variable to be modeled.
+One part is reserved for testing and the other 19 parts are used for training.
+The inputs to the ML algorithms for creating the dataset-specific ML models are: (1)~for each sample (job) in the training set, values of the counters described in Table~\ref{tab:counters-derived} for the five minutes prior to the start of that job are provided as the input features, and (2)~execution time of each sample (job) is provided as the dependent variable to be modeled.
 Given a set of samples in the testing set, the model outputs the predicted execution time of each testing sample based on the values of the independent features (counter values) for that sample.
 We standardize all input features (counter values) and the execution time of the training data (yielding a mean of zero and standard deviation of one for each feature and the output vector).
-When testing a model, we apply the same standardization vectors obtained from the training data on the test data (to entirely remove any information from the testing set from our pipeline).
+When testing a model, we apply the same standardization vectors obtained from the training data on the test data.